kinde-starter-kits/kinde-nextjs-vercel-starter/README.md

 3. Give your application a name and make sure you select `Back-end web` as the application type.
 4. Select `Save`.
 5. In the `Quick start` screen, select `Next.js` as the technology and `Save`.
-6. Select `Authentication` in the left menu.
-7. Enable at least one authentication method for your application (e.g. "Email + code")
-8. Then `Save`.

 ### 3. Create a Vercel account